IdanZiv97/EyeSee/Server/README.md

-# EyeSee - Server
+# EyeSee - Server - Feature/Media Upload
-Server portion of EyeSee
+This branch focus is on developing a media upload mechanism.